-All acetylene cylinders are treated by a full automatic process in a closed container which is protected by vacuum (~ 0.5 bar) The cylinder is picked up and cut into two pieces.
+All acetylene cylinders are treated by a full automatic process in a closed container which is protected by vacuum (~ 0.5 bar).
+The cylinder is picked up and cut into two pieces.
 The mass is separated from the steel cylinder inside the closed container and the acetylene cylinders are not pre-heated.
 This is only acceptable when there is adequate control of the mass which is saturated with solvent.
-The solvent must be recovered or vented when the mass is pressed out.
-Sending mass to landfill that is contaminated with solvent is unacceptable as it does not meet minimum environmental standards
+The solvent shall be recovered or vented when the mass is pressed out.
+Sending mass to landfill that is contaminated with solvent is prohibited as it does not meet the landfill Directive waste acceptance criteria on leachability of waste.